Isaac Lab Tasks

 For meaningful task tuning, the primary method is to edit the configuration files directly instead of relying only on command-line overrides.

-In LAV2's Isaac Lab tasks, the main entrypoint is the environment config file, for example:
+In LAV2's Isaac Lab tasks, the main entrypoint is the environment config file, represented here by:

 This follows Isaac Lab's manager-based environment pattern, where the task is assembled from config blocks such as scene, actions, observations, events, commands, rewards, and terminations.